dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * Applies AppleALC audio injection, you'll need to do your own research on which codec your motherboard has and match it with AppleALC's layout.
 [AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).

-For us, we'll be using the boot-arg `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present
+For us, we'll be using the boot-arg `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present.
+More info on this is covered in the [Post-Install Page](/post-install/README.md)

 **Block**: Removes device properties from the map, for us we can ignore this